cheatham1/LakeDistrictVTT/README.md

 # LakeDistrictVTT
-Using Jupyter noteboooks and Foilium to explore GPS track data
+Using Jupyter noteboooks and Folium to explore GPS track data